appwoodoo/appwoodoo-android-sdk/README.md

     // Push notifications setup
     Woodoo.pushNotifications().setupPushNotification(this, "YOUR_GCM_PROJECT_NUMBER",
         "The title of the notifications", R.drawable.notification_icons);

+    // Set your own notification sound (copy the mp3 to /res/raw) Woodoo.pushNotifications().setupPushNotificationSound(this, R.raw.notification_sound);

     // Remove all previous notifications on app start Woodoo.pushNotifications().removeAll(getApplicationContext());